Mariede/Mariede/README.md

 ### Objectives

 I am dedicated and focused.
 Things have been changing a lot and I'm still here!
 So many awesome coders out there but sometimes I still get proud of myself too. =) Since a while I have decided to Looking for evolving in a new culture, always balancing work and life quality.
-So... any good opportunities world wide will be appreciared and carefully checked.
+So... any good opportunities world wide will be appreciated and carefully checked.
 Finding some nice new foreign friends will be most welcome too.

 [✨ resume ✨](https://drive.google.com/drive/folders/1h3auIf7comPbymK7a0fTHw5eetRj6oLH)